 The bank levels on this section vary between 5.35m OD and 5.9m OD.
 Therefore it can be seen there is a minimum freeboard of 650mm to the predicted design maximum levels in 2115.

-Tables in the SFRA show the following details for the defence bank on the east side of the fluvial section of the River Welland between chainage 4.5 km and 5.5 km.
+Tables in the SFRA show the following details for the Barrier Bank which is the defence bank on the east side of the fluvial section of the River Welland between chainage 4.5 km and 5.0 km.